apastor/entropy-triangle-weka-package/_pages/index.md

 description: "feature overview"

 ---

-{:.center}
+{% include JB/setup %}

-# Entropy Triangle Weka package
+<h1 style="text-align:center;">Entropy Triangle Weka package</h1>
-.center {
-  text-align: center;
-}

 A set of information-theoretic tools for the assessment of classifiers in Weka.

-This package is an implementation of the work of this papers:
+This package is an implementation of the work of these papers:

 * [Valverde-Albacete, F. J., & Peláez-Moreno, C. (2014).
 100% classification accuracy considered harmful: The normalized information transfer factor explains the accuracy paradox.
 PLoS ONE 9(1).](http://dx.doi.org/10.1371/journal.pone.0084217)